Autophagy: Cellular Cleansing and the Secret to Longevity

 - Taking supplements like curcumin, resveratrol, and berberine

 Finally, the topic you’ve been waiting for.
-Does a high fat low-carb ketogenic diet induce autophagy?
+Does a higher fat low-carb ketogenic diet induce autophagy?

 Keto and Autophagy

-Recent evidence suggests that yes, a keto diet does activate autophagy; in animals, at least.
+Recent evidence suggests that yes, a keto diet (where your body relies on ketones for energy instead of carbs) does activate autophagy; in animals, at least.
 In a 2018 study, researchers showed that putting rats on a keto diet boosted autophagy and protected their brains from seizure-induced damage.

 Again, AMPK is the likely driving force in the keto-autophagy effect.
 Keto boosts AMPK, and AMPK signals autophagy.
 There’s a reason, after all, that keto is called a fasting mimicking diet.
 Both fasting and keto change your metabolism in similar ways.